masoudltf/tosan-widget-guide/README.md

    5. on the 'Create New App' window choose 'Widget' type
    6. click the 'Save' button
    7. in this step you must fill the form about all information of your widget, then click the 'Next' button.
-      1. URL Schema is your widget url and Netway uses this url to call your widget.
+      1. URL Schema is your widget url and Netway uses this URL to call your widget.
       2. In the 'Operating System' field, select 'Web'.
       3. Depending on the business that your widget offers, select the categories in the 'Category' field.
       4. After registering your widget in the Widget Store; your widget will be introduced in a separate page in the Widget Store, so you can upload the pictures of your widget in the 'Pictures' section.
       5. In the 'Services' section you must select the banking services that you want to use and need in your widget.
 4. After completeing the above steps, The 'Appkey' and the 'AppSecret' of your widget will be display.Please save this information in a text file.
+5. when you developing your widget, please follow the tips below:
+   1. Widgets are loaded in Iframe in Netway, so you must set the 'X-Frame-Options' Header value to 'allow-from' for the Netway's URL.
+   2. To ensure the widget is available, Netway sends a HTTP HEAD method request to the URL which you fill in the 'URL Schema'.
+   3.